mantycore/chant/README.md

 # Installation

+Setup instructions for release 0.0.2 are [here](https://chant.anoma.li/#/4MTHN1j31rnc1qP7iQZZAHWACS6LumRNMnc8HP3e3qbUtJdxV9xFgoUs6t5AYWu4ycNxtY3L1CaW7TYgpSY3MbMf) (in Russian).

-The installation and usage is typical for a node project:
+In brief, the installation and usage is typical for a node project:

     npm install